falkr/ttm4175/pages/supermark/quiz.md

-# Example
+# Example 2

 ---
 type: quiz
 title: Example Quiz 2
 correct: This is the right answer.
-false-1: An fake answer.
+false-1: A fake answer.
 false-2: Another fake answer.
 false-3: Yet another fake anser.
 result-correct: Correct.
 You selected the